-Now, what sort of sauce would be good here?
-Something asian-esque I’m thinking, but those store-bought sauces scare me with the crazy-high sodium content and preservatives.
-Agh.
-Well turns out you can make a pretty awesome and quick stir-fry sauce using ingredients lying around the kitchen.
+You can make a pretty tasty and quick stir-fry sauce using ingredients lying around the kitchen.
 Soy sauce, garlic, orange, and red pepper flakes.
-Done.

 For the tempeh: